 lf The guaranteed enrollment period is Unless the customer It is the first time the customer has ever been enrolled with an AHCCCS health plan Six months Moves out of state; Cannot be located and mail is returned to the agency as undeliverable; Is incarcerated; Is adopted; Was ineligible at the time of initial enrollment; or Voluntarily withdraws from the program.
-It is the first time the customer has ever been approved for KidsCare.
-Twelve months Reaches age 19;Moves out of state;Is incarcerated or in an
+It is the first time the customer has ever been Twelve months Reaches age 19; approved for KidsCare.
+Moves out of state; Is incarcerated or in an

-Institution for Mental Disease (IMD);
+Institution for M Disease (IMD)

-Is approved for another AHCCCS Medical Assistance (MA) program;
+Is approved for AHCCCS Med Assistance (M program; lical

-Gets creditable coverage;
+Gets creditabl coverage; e

 Is adopted;

-Cannot be located and mail is returned to the agency as undeliverable;
+Cannot be loc mail is returne agency as undeliverable; d to the

-Does not pay the monthly premium;
+Does not pay monthly premi

-Fails to cooperate;
+Fails to coope rate;

-Was ineligible at the time of the initial enrollment; or
+Was ineligible time of the init enrollment; or

-Voluntarily withdraws from the program.
+Voluntarily wit from the progr

-Term Definition A period of enrollment applied the first time a customer is ever enrolled with an AHCCCS health plan or qualifies for KidsCare.
+Term Definition Guaranteed Enrollment Period A period of enrollment applied the first time a customer is ever enrolled with an AHCCCS health plan or qualifies for KidsCare.